-If you are at risk of failing to make your number in 2012, the problem could be your pipeline.
 Are opportunities flowing, or are they silently killing your year?
-It's impossible to deliver predictable results if you cannot look forward to see where your business is coming from.
+It’s impossible to deliver predictable results if you cannot look forward to see where your business is coming from.
 Pipeline stagnation is often due to the lack of a process for releasing opportunities from the sales process and returning them back to Marketing for nurturing.
-Does this sound like your organization?
-If so, read on because I have a proven solution for you!
+As a guide to the discussion, download our 10th annual workbook, How to Make Your Number in 2017.
+Turn to the lead generation phase described on page 218 – 226 of the PDF.

 - Opportunities that are endlessly open and bloat the true size of the pipeline